duckdb/duckdb-web/docs/extensions/httpfs.md

 files.
 For pure HTTP(S), only file reading is supported.
 For object storage using the S3 API, the __httpfs__ extension supports reading/writing/globbing files.

+Some clients come prebundled with this extension, in which case it's not necessary to first install or even load the extension.
+Depending on the client you use, you might have to `INSTALL httpfs` on first use, and use `LOAD httpfs` at the start of every session.

 # HTTP(S)

 With the __httpfs__ extension, it is possible to directly query files over HTTP(S).
 This currently works for CSV and